makrai/notes/qiu2003-pretrained-nlp-survey.md

     ABSA performance
   * Karimi+ [76] showed that the performance of post-trained BERT can be further improved via adversarial training
   * Song+ [148] added an additional pooling module, which can be implemented as either LSTM or attention mechanism, to leverage BERT intermediate layers for ABSA
   * Li+ [97] jointly learned aspect detection and sentiment classification towards end-to-end ABSA
 * “Mask and Infill” (Wu+ [186]) based on BERT, for sentiment transfer
   * mask step: disentangle sentiment from content by masking sentiment tokens
-  * infill step uses BERT + target sentiment embed to infill the masked positns
+  * infill step uses BERT + target sentiment embed to infill the masked positons

 ## 7.5 Summarization